Why Strategy Fails When Structure Cannot Carry It

 Strategy Sits On Structure.
 Always.

-If strategic progress feels slower than it should,
+If strategic progress feels slower, heavier or more dependent than it should, the issue may not be intelligence.

-the issue may not be intelligence.
+It may not be effort.

-It may be architecture.
+It may not even be the strategy.

 Moe Nawaz does not work with companies involved in industries such as gambling, tobacco, alcohol, or any other activities that conflict with his core values and ethical principles.